KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 # More SQL
 ## Objectives
 By the end of this lesson you should be able to:
+*   Understand and use OUTER joins and CROSS joins
 *   Use sub-queries to access multiple tables in a query
 *   Use the WITH clause to a define reusable subquery
 *   Use the SQL set operators UNION, INTERSECT and EXCEPT